bailey-lab/map_fastqs_snakemake/README.md

 # map_fastqs_snakemake

-A program for mapping fastq files to a reference genome with bwa-mem, then converting the output bam file to a sorted indexed bam file suitable for viewing in UCSC genome browser or IGV, or passing on to subsequent analysis steps.
+A program for mapping fastq files to a reference genome with bwa-mem, then converting the output sam file to a sorted indexed bam file suitable for viewing in UCSC genome browser or IGV, or passing on to subsequent analysis steps.